ilya-galperin/SF-EvictionTracker/README.md

 <h3>ARCHITECTURE:</h3>

 ![Architecture](https://i.imgur.com/s2gLBZt.png)
-Date is sourced from San Francisco Open Data's API and csv's containing San Francisco district and neighborhood aggregate census results.
+Data is sourced from San Francisco Open Data's API and csv's containing San Francisco district and neighborhood aggregate census results.
 Airflow orchestrates its movement to an S3 bucket and into a data warehouse hosted in RDS.
 SQL scripts are then ran to transform the data from its raw form through a staging schema and into production target tables.
 The presentation layer is created using Metabase, an open-source data visualization tool, and deployed using Elastic Beanstalk.

 <h3>DATA MODEL:</h3>